pyscript/docs/docs/user-guide/architecture.md

     "pure Python wheel" error.

-    There are plans afoot to make WASM a target in PyPI so packages with C extenions are automatically compiled to WASM.
+    There are plans afoot to make WASM a target in PyPI so packages with C extensions are automatically compiled to WASM.

 ### MicroPython